414owen/Nutmeg-Core/README.md

 # Nutmeg

 A tiny website generator.
-All nutmeg code is client-side javascript.
+All Nutmeg code is client-side javascript.
 For an example of Nutmeg in action, see my personal site:
 [414owen.github.io](https://414owen.github.io)